willswats/dotfiles/README.md

 Run `install.sh`.

-`install.sh` will trash old configs and symlink the configs from this repository to their locations.
+`install.sh` will `gio trash` existing configs and symlink the configs from this repository to their locations.